Flood restoration works – roads

 Everinghams Road

-Design work for the restoration of a land slips have been completed by Civil Consult and 3 of the 5 projects are currently out to market for the construction tender which closes early March.
+Design work for the restoration of a land slips have been completed by Civil Consult and 3 of the 5 projects are currently under tender review.

-Council has received funding for the work which is programmed to commence in the first half of 2025.
+Council has received funding for the work which is programmed to commence in the later this year.

 Caution

-Design work for the restoration of a land slip on Tomewin Road have been completed by Civil Consult and the project is currently out for tender to the construction market which closes early March.
+Design work for the restoration of a land slip on Tomewin Road have been completed by Civil Consult and the project tenders are currently being reviewed.

 Council has received funding for the restoration of a land slip site on Tomewin Road and is awaiting final design approval for the work.